Xeplosion/cs1440-proj3/doc/Plan.md

 I wasn't paying close enough attention to realize that the area_titles had to sort out certain unwanted regions.
 I ended up creating a separate method is_valid_fips to excluded unwanted and duplicate FIP areas.

+I went back and changed the industry_data.py file to use the methods defined in util.py.

 Phase 3: Testing and Debugging (tag name `tested`)
 --------------------------------------------------
 *(30% of your effort)*